-Conversions come in two types: Macro-conversions refers to when the visitor responds to a CTA that fulfills your website’s primary goal.
+Conversions come in two types: Macro-conversions refer to when the visitor responds to a CTA that fulfills your website’s primary goal.

 For an ecommerce website that sells products, this is when a purchase is made.
 Micro-conversions refer to when the visitor responds to a CTA that fulfills any of your website’s secondary goals.

 Their smaller conversions usually lead up to the visitor completing a macro-conversion.
 They include adding a product to the cart, creating an account, signing up for your mailing list, clicking through to another page, answering a survey, giving feedback, downloading an eBook, etc. Conversions can happen on just about any page on your website – from the homepage to the landing pages to the pricing page to the blog.